Raymond Mendoza: Labor activism

-In 1995, Mendoza started work as an Executive Assistant of the Associated Labor Unions–TUCP.
+In 1995, Mendoza started work as an executive assistant of the Associated Labor Unions–TUCP.
 He became the National Vice President for Education and Information in 2001 and acquired the designation of National Vice President for National and International Affairs in 2008.
 Since April 2016, Mendoza has concurrently served as the President of the Trade Union Congress of the Philippines and the National Vice President for Mindanao Affairs of the Associated Labor Unions.

 Mendoza has been serving as a delegate of the Philippines to the International Labour Conference of the International Labour Organization since 2000.
 In 2016, he served as the Head of the Workers' Delegation and in 2023, he served as both the Head of the Workers’ Delegation and the Head of the Congressional Delegation of the Philippines to the 111th Session of the ILC.
 He also serves as the Titular Member of the International Trade Union Confederation-Asia Pacific Regional Council.
-In 2023, Mendoza was reelected as Titular Member and elected as the new Vice President of International Trade Union Confederation-Asia Pacific.
+In 2023, Mendoza was reelected as Titular Member and elected as vice president of International Trade Union Confederation-Asia Pacific.
+In 2026, he was elected as the General Secretary of the ASEAN Trade Union Council (ASEAN-TUC) in Jakarta, Indonesia during the ASEAN-TUC Triennial General Assembly.

 Arroyo administration (2001–2009)

 From 2001 to 2005, Mendoza served as the assistant secretary for policy, planning, and ecosystem research of the Legislative Liaison and Administrative Legal Services of the Department of Environment and Natural Resources.
-He was the Head of the Philippines Governing Body in the United Nations Environment Program in Nairobi, Kenya in 2005.
-As Assistant Secretary in DENR, he was instrumental in the passage into laws of "Chain Saw Act of 2002" (RA 9175), Philippine Clean Water Act of 2004 (RA 9275), Wildlife Resources Conservation and Protection Act (RA 9147), Ecological Solid Waste Management Act of 2000 (RA 9003), and in obtaining the concurrence of the Philippine Senate to the ratification of the Kyoto Protocol and the Stockholm Convention on Persistent Organic Pollutants.
+He was the head of the Philippines Governing Body in the United Nations Environment Program in Nairobi, Kenya in 2005.
+He was assistant secretary at the DENR.

-From 2006 to 2009, he served as a Director in the Philippine National Oil Company.
+From 2006 to 2009, he served as a director in the Philippine National Oil Company.